nunchuk-io/docs/primary-key-accounts.md

 # Background
 Email logins have been highly useful as part of an overall Internet architecture for various reasons:
-- Email accounts allow easy correspondence between the users and the service provider, including critical security updates
+- Email accounts allow easy correspondence between the users and the service provider, including critical security updates.
-- Certain types of content and services are better served using email
+- Certain types of content and services are better served using email.
-- Emails represent digital capital (a form of Proof-of-Work) and can act as a natural 2FA against hacking and spamming
+- Emails represent digital capital (a form of Proof-of-Work) and can act as a natural 2FA against hacking and spamming.

 Nevertheless, email address data have been frequently targeted, leaked and exploited over the years, especially when service providers have little to no security systems in place.